Around the Campfire

 “And for the guys, they like adventure.
 They all come wanting to explore this country and end up sitting in class most of the time.
 Most don’t have cars, and they are bored!”
 The hiking and camping trips Jon organizes for international students give them something exciting to do.

 “Something amazing happens around the campfire.
 Almost always the conversations turn to faith.”

 These trips also provide handles for volunteers who want to get their feet wet in international student ministry.
 They have the chance to make new friends.
 Some end up bonding with the students on the long road trips, forming relationships that develop further from there.

 Getting away from homework, routine, and the business of daily life also encourage greater reflection and foster deeper connections than one can find in the city.
 “Something amazing happens around the campfire,” says Jon.
 “Almost always the conversations turn to faith.”

 Our mission mentors would love to hear about your love for international students and help you discern if joining a Pioneers team is for you.
-Start a conversation in the chat feature.

 Stories from the pursuit

 Pioneers in Southeast Asia and their partners bought 1,700+ locally made hazmat suits and other supplies to donate to at least 46 hospitals and clinics.

 Many missionaries are unable to minister face-to-face, however, as always, the Lord has been moving.
 New opportunities have opened up during lockdown.